mbernste/mbernste.github.io/_posts/2024-01-28-invertible_matrix_theorem.md

 Introduction
 ------------

 Throughout many of my prior linear algebra posts, we have seen theorems of the form "A matrix has property X if and only if it is an invertible matrix".
-In this post, we will bring these theorems into one place, and introduce a few more, in order to form a set of statements that all can be used to define an invertible matrix.
-We will also show that each of these statements imply all of the rest of the statemetns.
-Put together, these statements form what is called the **invertible matrix theorem**.
-Not only does this theorem provide a [multi-angled perspective](https://mbernste.github.io/posts/understanding_3d/) into the nature of invertible matrices, it is also practically useful because if one has some matrix, $\boldsymbol{A}$, then one needs only to prove a single one of the statements in the invertible matrix theorem in order to learn that _all of the remaining statements_ of the invertible matrix theorem are also true of the matrix.
+In this post, we will bring these theorems into one place and form a set of equivalent statements that all can be used to define an invertible matrix.
+These statements form what is called the **invertible matrix theorem**.

+Importantly, any single one of the statements listed in the invertible matrix theorem imply all of the rest of the statements.
+Thus, this theorem not only provides a [multi-angled perspective](https://mbernste.github.io/posts/understanding_3d/) into the nature of invertible matrices, it is also practically useful because if one has some matrix, $\boldsymbol{A}$, then one needs only to prove a single one of the statements in the invertible matrix theorem in order to learn that _all of the remaining statements_ of the invertible matrix theorem are also true of the matrix.

 The invertible matrix therorem
 ------------------------------